Last Updated: March 27, 2023

-However, while this is relatively cheap, you get great service – in fact, many of the people who I work with have told me that premier banking in Georgia reminds them of the golden age of banking in Hong Kong.
+However, while this is relatively cheap, you get great service – in fact, many of the people who we work with have told us that premier banking in Georgia reminds them of the golden age of banking in Hong Kong.

 Remote Account Opening: Capital Security Bank

-As I’ve mentioned in previous articles, I’m not a big fan of remote bank account opening.
+As we always say, we’re not a big fan of remote bank account opening.

-Call me old school, but I prefer to open bank accounts in person.
-In my view, nothing can replace meeting with your bank in person, and remote account opening can be tedious thanks to the amount of paperwork involved.
+Call us old school, but we prefer to open bank accounts in person.
+In our view, nothing can replace meeting with your bank in person, and remote account opening can be tedious thanks to the amount of paperwork involved.

 However, sometimes you might need to open an account remotely – or if you’re a nerd like me, you may want to do it just for the sake of experiencing the process.

 It’s a bit more upscale than most banks where you can open an account remotely, which means that you’ll need to put in a higher minimum deposit.
-You’ll need at least $20,000 to open an account, and you should expect to pay roughly $50 in fees per month.
+You’re also obliged to maintain minimum required balance of $250,000 to keep your account active.

 100% Liquidity: Capital Security Bank